 - Does your company have a developer/software developer?

 If the answer to both questions is "Yes", the Delighted SDK is the right platform for you!
 If you have an app available, there is tremendous opportunity for surfacing customer feedback in real-time as customers are navigating your app.
 Additionally, if you have the technical resources, implementing the Delighted SDK is a straightforward process.
 We'll cover more of the benefits of using Delighted's SDK in the next section but, for the time being, lets chat about what you can share with your development team to get the in-app surveying process started!

 What should I pass on to my developers?

 At Delighted, we're highly conscious and considerate of the developer experience.
 Having leveraged countless SDKs on our side, our team was hyper focused on taking those lessons to develop an SDK that was dependable, instructive but not limiting, and ultimately enjoyable to work with.
 Areas of the SDK where our team placed significant effort include:

 - Accessible and updated documentation

 - Debugging details

 All this is mentioned just as a testament of our commitment to making the Delighted SDK one of the best available for our customers and developer community.
-Beyond sharing those reassurances, we'd also recommend you pass along our article The SDK Platform: Developers' Guide.
+Beyond sharing those reassurances, we'd also recommend you pass along the below Developers' Guide section.

 Benefits of the Delighted SDK